k0marov/k0marov-web_pdf_cutter/README.md

     ```
     *Note: This is a manual step.
 For a more automated deployment, consider configuring your build process to copy this file automatically.*

-5. Move the built frontend assets to the `static` directory that the FastAPI server will serve:
-    ```bash
-    rm -rf static # Remove the old static directory if it exists mv frontend/build static
-    ```

 ### 3. Running the Server